 - Bend your knees and reach your seat back, so most of your weight is in your heels.
 Keep your knees over your feet.

 - Allow your upper body to lean forward slightly.
 If you were to look in a mirror, the line of your torso and the line of your thighs would approximately create a right angle.

 - Draw your shoulder blades gently toward each other and down, keeping shoulders away from your ears.
 Lengthen through your tailbone to encourage your lower back to stay long.

 - Hold the pose for up to 60 seconds, then release.

 - Asana = pose

-- Strengthens the legs, specifically hip flexors, quadriceps, inner thighs, and gluteus muscles
+- Strengthens the lower body, specifically hip flexors, quadriceps, inner thighs, and gluteus muscles.

 The sound of the primordial seed of the universe, chanting “Om” is said to reveal the true nature of your soul, the vibration opening up your throat chakra for clear communication.